Shop Ryder Community Bus

 The free Shop Ryder bus service continues to run from Wednesday to Saturday between 8.30am and 2.00pm as per the timetable on the City of Ryde Council’s website.
 We appreciate your patience as we implement the changes required by the NSW Government to keep this service running.
-All users of this service are asked to practise safe hygiene protocols, check in using the QR code or record their details with the driver, and follow social distancing measures.
+All users of this service are asked to practise safe hygiene protocols, and follow social distancing measures.
 If you are feeling unwell with a cough or fever or other respiratory symptoms, please avoid using this service.

 免费的Shop Ryder巴士服务将仍然从每周三至周六的8:30am- 2:00pm继续运行。具体运行时间请参阅莱德市议会网站上的时间表。 请继续使用该服务的用户严格遵守安全卫生规程和社交距离疏远措施。 如果您有咳嗽，发烧或其他呼吸道不适的症状，请避免使用此服务。